 Psychology in the Last Quarter of the 20th Century

 Bibliometrical Results for the German-Speaking Versus Anglo-American Research Community, G�nter Krampen, Institute of Psychology, University of Trier, Germany, Hans-Werner Wahl, German Center for Research on Aging, University of Heidelberg, Germany - This paper presents bibliometrical results on the development of gerontopsychology.
 Results show that both literature bodies on gerontopsychology have steadily grown, in absolute terms, since the beginning of the last quarter of the 20th century.
 The geropsychology literature in the German-speaking countries has grown faster than the Anglo-American literature.
 In terms of a relative frequency view, the findings support the notion that geropsychology has found a clear and stable position within psychology as a whole in both research communities.

 GeroPsychology - An Applied Field for the 21st Century

 Roco Fernandez-Ballesteros, Autonomous University of Madrid

-This article introduces a set of research programs - linked with the three priority directions of the MIPAA - as examples of how psychology is one of the disciplines calling for improved quality of life and well-being in old age and, therefore, GeroPsychology as an applied field should be consolidated in the next decades.
+This article introduces a set of research programs as examples of how psychology is one of the disciplines calling for improved quality of life and well-being in old age and, therefore, GeroPsychology as an applied field should be consolidated in the next decades.